 New Filament.
-This screen must be run after a new sensor is installed and before the sensor is first calibrated.
-When selected, the instrument reverts to a normal start up screen and proceeds through a mandatory two gas calibration screen.
+This screen must be run after a new methane or CO sensor is installed and before the sensor is first calibrated.
+To start the new filament process, press the left "Run" button.
+After a "Please Ensure Clean Air" screen appears, the instrument reverts to a normal start up screen and proceeds through the various screens to a mandatory two gas calibration screen.